 If you want a Kisan card, apply online on the website of any bank that offers this facility.
 The exact process of applying for a PM Kisan credit card online may vary slightly from one bank to another.
 But broadly speaking, here is what you need to do.

-Step 1: Visit the official website of the bank to begin the Kisan credit card online application process.
+Step 1: Visit the bank’s official website to begin the Kisan credit card application process.

-Step 2: Under the ‘Cards’, select ‘Kisan Credit Card’.
+Step 2: Navigate to ‘Cards’ and choose ‘Kisan Credit Card’.

-Step 4: Fill in the PM Kisan credit card online application form with the required details.
+Step 4: Fill out the online application form and provide all the relevant details.